cioran0/timestamper/README.md

 The timestamper bot uses discord.py (which you can find here https://discordpy.readthedocs.io/en/stable/index.html and on github here https://github.com/Rapptz/discord.py) and the discord API.
 Takes a time in your localtime in 24H time mm/dd/yy and converts it to a discord usable epoch timestamp in the format <t:xyz > which can be easily copypasted and a verification next to it.
 The only library I used was python's "time" besides "discord" and "asyncio" which you need for a discord bot. datetime actually makes it more complicated with timezones and naive and non-naive functionality.
 Has an algorithm that accounts for leap year and related to prevented odd errors.
 Credit me if you use it.
 Feel free to message me with questions.

+1.0.1 updated due to minor non-fatal error regarding initialization at some localtime with certain user input.
+Since year element passed by reference and not value, addition of 2000 may lead to improper detection as overlong.
+Subtraction of 2000 added before return statements in 3 locations.
+This solves.
+Did so rather than refactoring and altering any progam logic, though I may do that in the future if time allows so year is xxxx which in hindsight may have been a superior choice due to leap year algo.

 MIT license.

 Have fun!